Son Na-eun: 2011–2016: Debut with Apink and acting debut

-2017–present: Continued solo activities
+2017–present: Continued solo activities and group departure

 In 2017, it was confirmed that Son will star in the horror film The Wrath.
 The same year, she was cast in Noh Hee-kyung's four-episode miniseries The Most Beautiful Goodbye.
 In 2020, Son starred in MBC's new drama Dinner Mate as a popular social media influencer.

 In January 2021, Son was announced to be appearing in the drama Lost.

 In April 2021, Son departed from Play M Entertainment after 10 years with the label.
 However, she will still continue as a member of the group and will participate in their 10th anniversary album later in the year.
 Later in May 2021, Son signed a contract with YG Entertainment as an actress.

 On April 8, 2022, it was reported that Son would be withdrawing from the group Apink due to difficulty balancing work as both an actress and idol.
-This was later confirmed by IST Entertainment via the group’s fancafe.
+This was later confirmed by IST Entertainment via the group's fancafe.

+In May 2025, Son departed YG Entertainment and signed a contract with J Wide Company.